Gordon Plaza was sold as a dream for Black home buyers. It was a toxic nightmare.

 The classes were joined by Civil District Court Judge Nadine Ramsey.
 Ramsey did not buy that city officials were unaware of the contamination.
 In fact, city workers testified that the soil was tested, she wrote.

-“As a result ... the city required the developer of Gordon Plaza to add topsoil before constructing the homes,” wrote Ramsey.
+“As a result...the city required the developer of Gordon Plaza to add topsoil before constructing the homes,” wrote Ramsey.
 The judge ordered the city to turn over the findings.
 “The city has never produced a copy of the Gordon Plaza soil testing and has not explained why," she wrote.

 Before the school board started constructing a school on land it purchased in 1975, its members knew that testing revealed incurable chemical contamination.